-I Identify the development needs of council members and senior officers, and support them with appropriate training m Set up clear ways of communicating with all sections of the community and other interested groups, make sure we are responsible for what we do, and encourage open consultation
+I Identify the development needs of council members and senior officers, and support them with appropriate training

 We have set up a framework of development opportunities for Council members that is linked to their personal performance review (PPR) process.
 There are role descriptions for members to help them identify and develop the skills they need.